|

 "force, strength."

-name of an ancient Celtic goddess, daughter of Dagda, one of the Tuatha Dé
+"force, strength."
+In Celtic mythology, this is the name of a goddess, the daughter of Dagda, one of the Tuatha Dé

 BRIGID: